xuanngo2001/mtran/readme.md

 * Copy from one device to another device of equal speed: internal hard drive to internal hard drive.
 * Copy from fast device to slow device: internal hard drive to external usb hard drive.
 * Copy from slow device to faster device: external usb hard drive to internal hard drive.

+    # Should not copy.
+    ./mtran.sh cp test/ ./test/

+    # Should not copy even if * expands to 2 parameters.
+    ./mtran.sh cp * *

 # Tools looked
 * `rsync --checksum` only uses hashes to see if a file needs to be updated.
 It doesn't perform a hash comparison afterward.
 It is not resilient to interruptions.
 * `quickhash`